 She nearly faltered then, somewhat startled by her body’s peculiar reaction to his touch.
 Elanore wondered if the sudden warmth and happy feelings could be a side-effect of the magic that had run through her during the lions’ awakening.
-She wondered if it made her rash — kissing Edmund during a moment of uninhibited joy.
+She wondered if it had made her rash enough to kiss Edmund during a moment of uninhibited joy.

 Elanore said nothing as they paused at the step of a modest, wooden door.
 She did not dare look up, embarrassed he’d see straight through her thoughts and see she was thinking about him again.